morganoleary/Fine-Furnishings/README.md

     2. Wishlist - to save items to the user's profile
     3. User Address - to save multiple addresses to the user's profile

+- CRUD:
-- CRUD: I passed this criteria in the first submission, but wanted to explain further - On the front end, user's are able to register an account, edit their personal details to save to the account and delete their account successfully.
-The admin dashboard allows the superuser to add, edit & delete products along with functionality to edit and delete user profiles and orders. - In future, I plan to implement product editing and deleting on the site under a 'Product Management' link/page as in the walkthrough.
-However, due to time constraints and running into some issues while implementing the necessary features for the pass criteria, I was not able to add the product admin feature at this time.
+    1. On the front end, user's are able to register an account, edit their personal details to save to the account and delete their account successfully.
+    2. When the superuser is logged in, the Admin dashboard can be easily accessed from the menu.
+From the Admin dropdown, this also provides a link that allows the superuser to add a product.
+Superusers are able to edit & delete products from the UI instead of being required to exit the site and navigate to the admin dashboard.

-- (1.8) The navigation menu layout has been fixed and there are no longer any issues with the overlap of the search bar.
+- The navigation menu layout has been fixed and there are no longer any issues with the overlap of the search bar.
 The hamburger menu is now appearing as it should on mobile devices as well.

 - The site's colour contrast has been updated so that content is legible to the maximum possible user base.

-- (3.2) Meta descriptions have been implemented into each HTML template to improve SEO.
+- Meta descriptions have been implemented into each HTML template to improve SEO.

 - Toasts have been implemented to provide better feedback to the user throughout their journey on the site.